volkansevim/alpha-CENTAURI/README.md

 * alpha.hmm, alpha.rc.hmm: HMM built using the multiple sequence alignment of the consensus and its reverse complement.

+* pread_HuPac_example_STATS.txt: Summary output from alpha-CENTAURI to double-check your results.

+* pread_CHM10x.fa.gz: CHM1 dataset mentioned in the publication.

 ### Workflow Steps

 For this workflow, you will need a consensus sequence for the monomers in your repeats.
 The HMM needs two files: consensus sequence and its reverse complement aligned to themselves.
 If you have your own consensus sequence, you can just modify the .sto files provided in the package using that sequence.